Valley Fair in San Jose Expands Luxury Collection with New Merchants - ExBulletin

 Valley Fair in San Jose Expands Luxury Collection with New Merchants

-Some luxury retailers have opened while others are working to open later this year at the mega mall near the Interstate 880 and Stevens Creek Boulevard interchange in San Jose.
+Some luxury retailers have opened while others are working to open later this year at the mega mall near the Interstate 880 and Stevens Creek Boulevard interchange.

 “We've always had a strong luxury collection, but with the new additions, we're really complementing our luxury stores,” said Sue Newsom, senior general manager of Westfield Valley Fair.

-In March 2020, Valley Fair unveiled the first phase of a $1.1 billion mall expansion project, in an event that was celebratory but tinged with uncertainty, as it was the same month where the coronavirus epidemic was visibly beginning to shake the global economy.
+In March 2020, Valley Fair unveiled the first phase of a $1.1 billion mall expansion project in a celebratory but uncertainty-tinged event – the same month as the coronavirus pandemic began to shake the global economy.

-The revelation of this dramatic overhaul was a victim of unfortunate timing, as state and local government agencies soon after began imposing broad business closures to combat the spread of infection.
+The timing was unfortunate, as state and local government agencies soon after began imposing broad business closures to combat the spread of the virus.
 Lockdowns have affected Valley Fair and countless other shopping centers.

 Yet even after the closures and restrictions, now lifted, Valley Fair has added more than 25 new or renovated luxury retailers, according to mall officials.